Libbum/AS-Hakyll/README.md

 * [x] Fix pagination which broke from hakyll 4.5.4
 * [ ] There's a bug somewhere in the js serving the page size.
 Ultra high res seems to be classified as tablet size?
+* [ ] Sort out the error pages rather than nginx defaults